 This ailment was first diagnosed in 1902, and is characterized by Inattention and/or Hyperactivity and sometimes Impulsivity.

-Hyperactivity issues involve squirming while seated, running, climbing, constant motion or talking, restlessness, and excessive movement.
+Hyperactivity issues involve squirming while seated, running, climbing, constant motion or talking restlessness, and excessive movement.
 Often there is impulsive behavior such as inability to wait for their turn, interruption of games or activities, and speaking out of turn.

-Treatment is generally in three different classes: medication, psychotherapy, and counselling and behavioral therapy.
-Current medical pharmacology includes the use of the following drugs – Concerta, Ritalin, Metadate, Amphetamine, Adderall, Clonidine and others… Some adverse side effects (ie. high blood pressure, seizures, heart disease, glaucoma, liver or kidney disease, or anxiety disorder) may need to be addressed or counter-acted with the use of other prescriptions.
+Treatment is generally in three different classes: medication, psychotherapy, and counseling and behavioral therapy.
+Current medical pharmacology includes the use of the following drugs – Concerta, Ritalin, Metadate, Amphetamine, Adderall, Clonidine, and others… Some adverse side effects (ie. high blood pressure, seizures, heart disease, glaucoma, liver or kidney disease, or anxiety disorder) may need to be addressed or counter-acted with the use of other prescriptions.
 These standard drugs can be helpful as long as they are prescribed properly by an experienced practitioner, who monitors the patient closely and frequently.
 Often, it takes time and experimentation to arrive at the proper dosage and drug type.
 Even so, one objection to current therapy is that the medications used to treat ADHD may frequently have unwanted negative side effects such as decreased appetite, sleep issues, stomach problems, headaches, and irritability or moodiness.
 These side effects are rarely if ever experienced with cannabis, as long as it is prescribed properly by an experienced provider.